keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 So amazing, in fact, I can’t help but wonder…

-If we had to detox our bodies ourselves, wouldn’t the human race would’ve died out many, many years ago?[^1]
+If we had to detox our bodies ourselves, wouldn’t the human race have died out many, many years ago?[^1]

 Your body is literally *designed to eliminate toxins for you*.
 Why do you need to drink smoothies and do twists to release toxins when your liver, kidneys, skin, and lungs (to name a few) should already be filtering that shit out of you?